Ultimate guide: Transactional email explained (what, why and how)

 Feedback and support emails

-How it works: After a customer completes an order or talks to your team, it’s nice to follow up and see whether they were satisfied with their experience.
-The goal of these emails can range from collecting feedback to encouraging online reviews, or simply informing people their support request was received.
+After a customer completes an order or talks to your team, it’s nice to follow up and see whether they were satisfied with their experience.
+The goal of these emails can range from collecting feedback and encouraging online reviews to simply informing people that their support request was received.

 Examples: